1. Western Reporting

 Why was Ianet there?
 She was stranded by her own country and left for dead in the middle of the crisis.
 When she phoned the Australian Embassy in Addis Ababa, the worker said, ‘Are you in immediate danger?’
 No phone call would have been possible if she were about to die.

-Australia flew home its TPLF citizen from Sudan.
+Australia flew home its TPLF citizens from Sudan.
 They are in quarantine now.
 Not Ianet.
 Soon after, in the state of Queensland, police killed an innocent young African.
 Click here, to read the tweet.

 3. Foreign Gangsters